United States and America steamboat disaster: Collision

 United States and America were recently built steamships employed in daily passenger, freight and mail delivery between Louisville, Kentucky and Cincinnati, Ohio.
 Both were of classic double cabin side wheeler design and over 300 feet in length.
 They were reported to be the fastest packets on the river at the time.
 Both boats were owned by the US Mail Line Company and would routinely pass one another along the stretch of river near Warsaw Kentucky where a great bend in the river exists.
 The pilots had a routine of passing with the Cincinnati (upriver) boat would take the Kentucky side for the passage and the down bound boat would pass on the opposite Indiana side.

 On the night of the deadly collision, the routine pilot on America had disembarked at Ghent, Kentucky for a family visit.
 A relief pilot unfamiliar with the routine passing agreement was at the helm.
 Lookouts on each boat spotted the other at a range of about 1 mile.
 The closing speed of the two vessels was about one mile every two minutes (30 miles per hour).
-America's relief pilot, a man named Captain Napoleon Jenkins, decided to signal for a two-whistle pass, meaning that they vessels would pass on the right.
+America's relief pilot, a man named Captain Napoleon Jenkins, decided to signal for a two-whistle pass, meaning that the vessels would pass on the right.
 This is the opposite of the routine practice for these two vessels.
 The pilot on United States, unaware of relief pilot on the sister ship and impatient for a signal, preemptively signaled for a one-whistle pass (i.e. to pass on the left, as routine).
 Apparently, this steam whistle blast drowned out Jenkin's first whistle from America.
 The second blast was taken on United States as acknowledgment on the one-whistle (port side) pass.
 As a result, both boats turned for the Indiana side of the river.

 The upbound boat, America, rammed the down bound sidewheeler United States just forward of midships.
 Approximately 75 people were on board each vessel, many who were in their cabins in their night clothes.
 The impact started a fire on United States when some flammable liquids were spilled and reached the firebox.
 The fire quickly spread on United States as the two vessels made for the nearby Indiana bank.
 America came to the aid of United States pulling along aside to provide escape for passengers and crew.
 The fire then spread to America.